 Fire Adapted Communities: The Next Step in Wildfire Preparedness was prepared by Ed Smith, University of Nevada Cooperative Extension, with assistance from Sonya Sistare and Grant Nejedlo.
-Graphic design and Illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC.
-This publication is funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
-For more information about this publication, contact the Living With Fire program at 775-784-4848.
+Graphic design and Illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC with modifications for this edition provided by Jamie Roice-Gomes.
+The original publication of the Nevada version was funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
+Printing was made possible with funds from a Community Assistance Agreement with the Bureau of Land Management, Nevada State Office.

+For more information about this publication, contact the Living With Fire Program at 775-784-4848.

-Agencies who wish to create a customized version of this publication may register at www.livingwithfire.info to receive a master CD.
+Agencies who wish to create a customized version of this publication may register at www.livingwithfire.info to